getgrav/grav-learn/pages/08.advanced/02.performance-and-caching/docs.md

 As you can see, the options are documented in the configuration file itself.
 During development sometimes it is useful to disable caching to ensure you always have the latest page edits.

-By default, Grav uses the `file` check method for it's caching.
+By default, Grav uses the `file` check method for its caching.
 What this means is that every time you request a Grav URL, Grav uses a highly optimized routing to run through all the **files** in the `user/pages`  folder to determine if anything has changed.

 `folder` cache check is going to be slightly faster than `file` but will not work reliably in all environments.
 You will need to check if Grav picks up modifications to pages on your server when using the `folder` option.

 `hash` checking uses a fast hash algorithm on all of the files in each page folder.
 This maybe faster than file checking in some situations and does take into account every file in the folder.

-If automatic re-caching of changed pages it not critical to you (or if your site is rather large), then setting this value to `none` will speed a production environment up even more.
+If automatic re-caching of changed pages is not critical to you (or if your site is rather large), then setting this value to `none` will speed up a production environment even more.
 You will just need to manually [clear the cache](../grav-cli#clearing-grav-cache) after changes are made.

 #### Memcache Specific Options